 When it's time to report, aggregate the data and report in the requested framework.
 Reported data is then presented to investors who can factor it into account when making investment decisions.

-While the data sets that companies will need to report differ widely based on industries, they generally cover common sustainable topics including:
+While the data sets that companies will need to report differ widely based on industries, they generally cover common sustainability topics including:

 - Water use